Qingming Festival: Malaysia and Singapore

 Despite the festival having no official status, the overseas Chinese communities in Southeast Asian nations, such as those in Singapore and Malaysia, take this festival seriously and observe its traditions faithfully.
 Some Qingming rituals and ancestral veneration decorum observed by the overseas Chinese in Malaysia and Singapore can be dated back to the Ming and Qing dynasties, as the overseas communities were not affected by the Cultural Revolution in mainland China.

 Qingming in Malaysia is an elaborate family function or a clan feast (usually organized by the respective clan association) to commemorate and honor recently deceased relatives at their grave sites and distant ancestors from China at home altars, clan temples, or makeshift altars in Buddhist or Taoist temples.
 For the overseas Chinese community, the Qingming festival is very much a solemn family event and, at the same time, a family obligation.
 They see this festival as a time of reflection for honoring and giving thanks to their forefathers.
 Overseas Chinese normally visit the graves of their recently deceased relatives on the weekend nearest to the actual date.

+Food offering to ancestors during Qingming festival in Chonburi, Thailand, consisting of tea, liquor, rice, chicken, pork, fish, vegetable soups, and various fruits and desserts.

 According to the ancient custom, grave site veneration is only permissible ten days before and after the Qingming Festival.
 If the visit is not on the actual date, normally veneration before Qingming is encouraged.
 The Qingming Festival in Malaysia and Singapore normally starts early in the morning by paying respect to distant ancestors from China at home altars.
 This is followed by visiting the graves of close relatives in the country.
 Some follow the concept of filial piety to the extent of visiting the graves of their ancestors in mainland China.